embedded-office/canopen-stack/docs/_api_timer/co-tmr-get-ticks.md

 <!--more-->

-### Description
+## Description

-This function is used within the CANopen stack for calculating timeouts, event times and other needed time intervals.
+This function is used within the CANopen stack for calculating timeouts, event-times and other needed time intervals.

-#### Prototype
+### Prototype

 ```c
 int32_t COTmrGetTicks(CO_TMR   *tmr,